RMS Majestic (1914): Great Depression and company merger

-HMS Caledonia
+Conversion to HMS Caledonia

 After being laid up at Southampton, she was sold on 15 May 1936 for £115,000 to Thos.
 W. Ward for scrap.
 Her funnels and masts were shortened to allow her to pass under the Forth Bridge, in preparation for her last voyage.
 However, due to a stipulation in her original agreement of being a prize of war handed over to the White Star Line as compensation for lost tonnage, she could not be sold to Thos W. Ward, so an exchange was set up where the British Admiralty would take possession of the Majestic and give the shipbreakers twenty-four outmoded destroyers as compensation for the equivalent scrap value of Majestic.
 In August 1936 the ship was converted into a Boys' and Artificers' training ship and renamed HMS Caledonia.
 This transformation involved major changes to the liner's facilities: the lounges were transformed into gymnasiums and messes.
 Once their partitions had been removed, the luxury cabins became classrooms; the cadets would sleep in hammocks.
 The radio room was enlarged in order to train large numbers of future operators, and anti-aircraft guns were also installed for training.
 Only the Pompeian-style swimming pool remained unchanged.
 This conversion cost the Royal Navy £472,000.
 The ship was then the largest in the British navy and could accommodate 2,500 people.

 On 8 April 1937, Caledonia departed Southampton for her new base in Rosyth, and was commissioned on 23 April 1937 with a capacity of 1,500 trainees.
 The conversion of the liner allowed for 100 Officers, 180 Chief Petty officers and petty officers, 300 ship's company, 1500 Seamen Boys and 500 Artificer Apprentices to be accommodated on board.
 By the end of 1937 there were 800 Seamen Boys and 230 Apprentices on the ship's books.
 At the peak of her training career during 1938–1939, her books were full.

+Demise

 After the outbreak of World War II, the trainees were removed to accommodation ashore and the ship's berth was emptied for naval use.
 Caledonia was temporarily anchored in the Firth of Forth pending a decision as to her disposal.
 On 29 September 1939, Caledonia caught fire and burnt out, sinking at her moorings.
 Her wreck was determined to be beyond repair and the British Admiralty sold the wreck in March 1940 to Thos W. Ward for scrap.
 However, she was not immediately taken to the scrapyard, and between 1940 and 1943 the wreck's superstructure was scrapped in order to lighten her as well as the sealing of underwater openings.
 It was not until 17 July 1943 that the hull was raised and towed to the scrapyard in Inverkeithing.
 The hull was completely scrapped by 1944.
 The bell was later placed in St Nicholas Church, Dereham.